 - Coronary artery disease (CAD).

 The long term complication of peripheral vascular disease may include:

 - Weakness in the lower-extremity with impaired functional status.

 The severe form of peripheral vascular disease (PVD) is a condition where there is a narrowing of the blood vessels outside the heart that cannot deliver enough oxygen and nutrients to the body.
 If left untreated, PVD can cause chronic wounds on the limbs and increase heart attack or stroke risk.

 Peripheral vascular disease (PVD) is a circulation disorder.
 There is no cure for PVD, but we can control symptoms and prevent the disease's progression by medications, alteration in the lifestyle, angioplasty, surgery, or treatment methods.
 The treatments can also help to reduce the risk of cardiovascular diseases like coronary artery disease and stroke.
 If not treated, it can lead to complications like pain, gangrene, infection of the extremities, ulcers, sores that do not heal, amputation, and death.

 18 Aug 2022 - 4 min read

 Query: Hello doctor, I have had this on my stomach for about two months now.
 I am wondering what it is.
 Read Full »

-Do you have a question on Diabetes or Angiogram?Ask a Doctor Online
+Do you have a question on Diabetes or Skin Ulceration?Ask a Doctor Online